biovault/conan-flann/README.md

 *Note: You can click the "Set Me Up" button on the Bintray page above for instructions on using packages from this repository.*

+### "dual" branch

+The branch with the *_dual* suffix in the name create a conan package containing both Debug and Release binaries.

 ## Issues

 If you wish to report an issue or make a request for a Bincrafters package, please do so here: